 studies suggest that females are at a higher risk, which might be linked in part to footwear choices.

 repetitive or traumatic injuries may increase the risk of bunions.

 exercise or occupations that increase the stress on the great toe may increase the risk of hallux valgus.

 What can I do to relieve my bunion pain?

 To relieve pain associated with bunions, early treatment and management is important and may provide greater joint stability and slow progression over time.
 Early intervention also assists in the management of pain.
 SoleScience offers the following conservative treatment options to help relieve bunion pain:

 - Medications and injections

-Still have questions?
+Want to get back on your feet today?
 Contact your SoleScience Pedorthist for an individual assessment.